FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

-\begin{thm} With respect to the vector field \(f_{(0,b,c)},\) the equilibrium \(E_1\equiv E_2 \equiv E_3\) undergoes a DZ bifurcation with \(\mathbb{Z}_2(\kappa)\)--symmetry at \((b, c)=(1, 1).\) The global representations of the transition/bifurcation curves in the space of parameters \((b,c)\in \RR \times \RR^+\) are as follows (schematic lines for \(a=0\) have been plotted in Figures \ref{1fig} and \ref{CASEA}):\\ \begin{enumerate} \item The equilibrium \(E_1\) undergoes a supercritical (with respect to $b$) Pitchfork bifurcation along the line:
+\begin{thm} Regarding to the vector field \(f_{(0,b,c)},\) the equilibrium \(E_1\equiv E_2 \equiv E_3\) undergoes a DZ bifurcation with \(\mathbb{Z}_2(\kappa)\)--symmetry at \((b, c)=(1, 1).\) The global representations of the transition/bifurcation curves in the parameters space \((b,c)\in \RR \times \RR^+\) are as follows (schematic lines for \(a=0\) have been plotted in Figures \ref{1fig} and \ref{CASEA}):\\ \begin{enumerate} \item The equilibrium \(E_1\) undergoes a supercritical (with respect to $b$) Pitchfork bifurcation along the line:

 giving rise to the equilibria \(E_2\) and \(E_3\) defined in (\ref{E2E3_def}) for $b >1$. \\ \\

 \item The equilibrium \(E_1\) undergoes a Belyakov transition along the union of parabola: